 Action Step: Be aware of your tendency to nitpick yourself.
 When you find yourself stuck on a small decision, ask yourself, “Is this really important?
 Would my time be better spent elsewhere?”
 If so, decide now and move on to the next thing.

 Do any of these behaviors sound familiar?
 If so, which ones and how do you plan to address them?
-Please share with your friends so they can be more productive, too.
+Tell me in the comments.